Merkoba/Harambe/README.md

 Join multiple images into a `gif`.

-Triggered when multiple non [`gif`] images are going to be uploaded.
+Triggers when multiple images are going to be uploaded.

+Ignores `gif`.